SakshiK-24/Banking-Customer-Analytics--Deposit-Loan-Performance-Analysis/README.md

 - **FinalAirFlyInsights.ipynb** - Jupyter Notebook with complete analysis
 - **Airline_Performance_Analysis_PPT.pdf** - Final presentation
 - **images/**- Dashboard photo which is used in README.md

+## ⚠️ Disclaimer
+This project was created for educational and portfolio purposes.
+Dataset ownership belongs to its original source.